-Latin America: Six units selected from History 115, 116; Latin American Studies 101.
+Latin America: Latin American Studies 101.

-North America: Six units (one pair) selected from Chicana and Chicano Studies 141A, 141B; History 109, 110; History 115, 116; or Political Science 101, 102.
+North America: Six units (one pair) selected from Chicana and Chicano Studies 141A, 141B; History 109, 110; or Political Science 101, 102.

 Language Requirement.
 The language requirement is automatically fulfilled through coursework for preparation for the major.